 Where Did Artistic Manhole Covers Come From?

 Their initial geometric designs were not that remarkable.
-However, there was a momentous change in the 1980’s when the Japanese Government planned for new sewer systems.
-All communities would be equipped with new sewer systems that discarded above ground fire hydrants to enlarge streets and facilitate movement and access.
+However, there was a momentous change in the 1980’s when the Japanese Government planned new sewer systems.
+All communities would be equipped with new sewer systems that discarded above-ground fire hydrants to enlarge streets and facilitate movement and access.
 However, this idea was met with heated resistance from some.

 Implementing the New Sewer System Plan

-Eventually, they even became great examples of urban art.
-Not only that, perhaps most astonishing was that these design efforts were officially organized by municipalities who devised the designs themselves.
+Eventually, they even became excellent examples of urban art.
+Not only that, but perhaps most astonishing was that these design efforts were officially organized by municipalities who devised the designs themselves.
 The first designs appeared in Nagoya City, later to be followed in the whole country.

-The municipalities sent their designs to foundries who cast the designs into wrought iron.
-The designs used both neutral and bright colors to fill the designs thanks to highly resistant compounds.
+The municipalities sent their designs to foundries, who cast the designs into wrought iron.
+The designs used both neutral and bright colors to fill designs thanks to highly resistant compounds.
 The results are often striking, although errors are still made.
-Take for example a recent mishap with a beautiful design of Shizuoka City’s bird emblem, the kingfisher, for a new fire hydrant manhole cover.
+Take, for example, a recent mishap with a beautiful design of Shizuoka City’s bird emblem, the kingfisher, for a new fire hydrant manhole cover.
 The design had to be scrapped when officials realized it would become dangerously slippery in the rain, despite its impressive colors.

 Let me introduce you to a very limited collection of unique manhole covers in Japan.
-There are more than 1,700 communities that have one or designs across the country!
-Although this is not a comprehensive list, maybe you will find a favorite.
+There are more than 1,700 communities that have one or design across the country!
+Although this is not a comprehensive list, you may find a favorite.

 A rare design showing the old Shizuoka City Hall dome on a road maintenance manhole cover is pictured above.